 Prototyping is a way to validate the hypothesis that a product will solve the problem it is intended to solve.
 Although not fully functional by any means, a prototype often “looks” real enough that potential users can interact with it and provide feedback.

-If the feedback reveals that the prototype is pretty far off the mark, then the company is saved from spending weeks or months building something that won’t work in the real world; while a positive reaction to a prototype indicates the product concepts are on the right track and development should proceed.
+If the feedback reveals that the prototype is pretty far off the mark, then the company saves weeks or months from building something that won’t work in the real world; while a positive reaction to a prototype indicates the product concepts are on the right track and development should proceed.

 To collect bona fide prototype feedback, users shouldn’t even realize they’re not interacting with the real product; once they know it’s “just a prototype” they will switch into “proactive suggestion” mode instead of providing authentic reactions, which are the true test of a prototype’s viability.
 This means having a clickable, usable prototype with real data, images, etc., even if it is still somewhat limited.

 These high-fidelity prototypes look and behave like the real thing, which requires a few things to make them viable.
 First, product teams really must think through all the use cases and paths users may pursue while interacting with the prototype.
 Then, real software development and UX expertise must be tapped to create a realistic, high-fidelity prototype—these won’t just be whipped up in an afternoon while spitballing ideas.

 However, there are times when building out a fully visualized prototype is premature or too expensive, which is where wire-framing comes in.
 Product managers can create wireframes themselves to illustrate workflow concepts and basic UX concepts.